bartbartelds/obsidian-writing/2024-04-01 wergle flomp.md

 only to, without grieving,
 regurgitate them upon the evening.

-Every day, I watched this distant dance, where as if within a trance, people came of their own voli
+I watched this daily distant dance, where as if within a trance, people of their own volition sought to be and struggle home at evensong, one morose day, early spring.